Xiaolu Guo: Films

 Guo's 2004 film is The Concrete Revolution, a film essay about the construction workers in Beijing building stadiums for the 2008 Olympics.
-It received Grand Prix at the International Human Rights Film Festival in Paris, 2005 and Special Mention at Chicago Documentary Film Festival.
+It received the Grand Prix at the International Human Rights Film Festival in Paris, 2005, and Special Mention at the Chicago Documentary Film Festival.

-Guo's 2006 film, How Is Your Fish Today?, inspired by Alain Robbe-Grillet's Trans-Europ-Express (1966) is a docu-drama set in modern China, focusing on the intertwined stories of two main characters; a frustrated writer (Rao Hui) and the subject of his latest film script, Lin Hao (Zijiang Yang).
-It was selected for the Official Competition at Sundance Film Festival 2007 and Rotterdam Film Festival, received Grand Prix at International Women's Film Festival in France.
+Guo's 2006 film, How Is Your Fish Today?, inspired by Alain Robbe-Grillet's Trans-Europ-Express (1966), is a docu-drama set in modern China, focusing on the intertwined stories of two main characters: a frustrated writer (Rao Hui) and the subject of his latest film script, Lin Hao (Zijiang Yang).
+It was selected for the Official Competition at Sundance Film Festival 2007 and Rotterdam Film Festival, and received the Grand Prix at International Women's Film Festival in France.

-Guo's 2008 film, We Went to Wonderland is a black and white essay film focusing on two elderly Chinese communists who arrive in the rundown East End of London and comment the Western world from their astonished Chinese perspective.

-The film which premiered at the Rotterdam IFFR was immediately picked for the 2008 New Directors/New Films Festival of the MoMA / Lincoln Film Society in New York.
+Guo's 2008 film, We Went to Wonderland, is a black-and-white essay film focusing on two elderly Chinese communists who arrive in the rundown East End of London and comment on the Western world from their astonished Chinese perspective.
+The film premiered at the Rotterdam IFFR and was immediately picked for the 2008 New Directors/New Films Festival of the MoMA / Lincoln Film Society in New York.

-Guo's 2009 feature is She, a Chinese, a homage to Jean-Luc Godard's La Chinoise.
+Guo's 2009 feature, She, a Chinese, is a homage to Jean-Luc Godard's La Chinoise.
 This film won the Golden Leopard at the 2009 Locarno International Film Festival and the Best Script Award at the Hamburg Film Festival 2010.
 It has been distributed in the UK, France, Spain, Germany and Switzerland.

-Guo's other 2009 film, Once upon a Time Proletarian, is a sister-film to She, a Chinese.
+Guo's other 2009 film, Once Upon a Time Proletarian, is a sister-film to She, a Chinese.
 This documentary looks at China in the post-Marxist era and examines different social classes in the society.
-It premieres at the Venice Film Festival 2009 and has been shown at Rotterdam IFFR and Sheffield Doc/Fest.
+It premieres at the Venice Film Festival 2009 and has been shown at Rotterdam IFFR and Sheffield DocFest.